Russia: Still typecast as the anti-U.S. bogey man

 Fake news is the presentation of a story that has not actually occurred.
 The narrative is often supported by disjointed facts organized to support a claim that can’t be verified.

 Conspiracy theorists accuse mainstream media of routinely staging news, repeating unverified facts, using actors for witnesses, quoting anonymous experts, and using green screens or stage sets while claiming to be live on the scene.
 Regular people throwing around the term “false flag” has become far too common.
-They name Sandy Hook, the Boston Bombing, the first Gulf War, and now the Comet Ping Pong Gunman related to pizzagate, as incidents to look at, among others.
+They name Sandy Hook, the Boston Bombing, and now the Comet Ping Pong Gunman related to pizzagate, as incidents to look at, among others.

 Even if you set aside all those alleged sinister deep state plots, a trove of innocuous examples of staged news events prove that broadcasters indulge in it more often than they should.
 Sometimes it’s inane and seemingly benign, like this example of a reporter who faked rowing a canoe through a street, while reporting on a flood.
 As if on cue to spoil her shot, two men walk by providing a real measure of the flood depth.
 The camera zooms out like it’s going downstream, while the canoe is somehow moved, perhaps with submerged ropes.
 Hosts Matt Lauer and Katie Couric make light of this incredibly needless stunt, which somehow gobbles production costs and advertisers.